theseanything/civilservicelgbt.github.io/about/your-data.md

 ## Cookies

-Cookies are text files placed on your computer to collected standard internet log information and visitor behaviour information.
+Cookies are text files placed on your computer to collect standard internet log information and visitor behaviour information.
 This information is used to track visitor use of the website and to compile statistical repots on website activity.

-For further information visit [www.aboutcookies.org](https://www.aboutcookies.org) or [www.allaboutcookies.org](https://www.allaboutcookies.org).
+For further information visit [www.aboutcookies.org](https://www.aboutcookies.org).

 You can set your browser not to accept cookies and the above websites tell you how to remove cookies from your browser.
 However, in a few cases, some of our website features may not function as a result.